Nvelop

 Active Management

-Renewal or Termination
+Renewal / Termination

 At contract end, decide to renew, renegotiate, or terminate.
-Execute new contract or close out.

 Key CLM Activities